muhannedalogaidiedu/pytorch/README.md

 ✨ Don’t worry if you’re not an expert yet — the courses include **guided projects**, **step-by-step labs**, and **practical examples** to help you quickly bridge any gaps.

-Would you like me to now **bundle all sections** (About, Why Learn, What You’ll Learn, Hands-on Projects, Certificate, and Recommended Background) into a **single cohesive HTML landing page** with modern typography, emojis, and a toggle for light/dark mode?

 ## 🎓 **What You’ll Learn**

 ### 🧩 **1.
 Build Deep Learning Systems Step-by-Step**